Gililk48/kmerlib/README.md

 # kmerlib

 **kmerlib** is a lightweight Python toolkit for building and querying *k*-mer indices on large DNA data sets (FASTA genomes or FASTQ reads).
-It is designed for laptops as well as clusters.

 ```
 📂 kmerlib/